Yes I Can!

 You’d think wrong.

 I was in a hurry, yes, but I also usually operate on the down low for these sorts of missions.
 This comes as a surprise to many readers, I know, but it’s just the way I am.
-So on my way out to the grand opening of the OEC Brewery out in Oxford, I swung off of I-84 into western Waterbury.
-I had to go to the Webster Bank ATM there – which I know is there due to my repeated trips to my friend Ed’s Lasting Brass home brewing brewery nearby – and decided to stop in to the museum.
+So on my way out to the grand opening of the OEC Brewery out in Oxford, I swung off of I-84 into western Waterbury and checked out the museum.

 As you’ve gleaned, this is a small neighborhood package store.
-(And if you’re not from these parts, our beer/wine/booze stores are called “package stores” and if you want to sound local at a brewery here you can say, “do you sell package?” and no one will think you sound like an idiot – even though you do.
-Though, if you’ve traveled around the country, you’ll find that there are many states with ludicrously horrible laws surrounding the sale of the variants of alcohol.
-Pennsylvania’s beer sales laws are a joke, New Hampshire has their state-run stores, some states have ABV limit laws and others like Oregon have separate liquor and beer stores.)
+(And if you’re not from these parts, our beer/wine/booze stores are called “package stores” and if you want to sound local at a brewery here you can say, “do you sell package?” and no one will think you sound like an idiot – even though you do.)

 The store itself is nothing special at all.
 The beer selection is pretty weak and I didn’t see many local breweries on offer at all.
 The one other customer during my visit picked up a Bud Light case and mentioned something about how he and his boys were going to get drunk later that day.